List of Neon Genesis Evangelion episodes: Broadcast history

 Despite this, by the 18th episode, the series had become enough of a sensation that Eva-01's violent rampage "[was] criticized as being unsuitable on an anime show that is viewed by children", and the 20th episode would be similarly criticized for the offscreen depiction of characters Misato and Kaji having sex.
 With this popularity came the first home media merchandise, "Genesis 0:1", containing the first two episodes on VHS and LaserDisc.
 Beginning a trend, it sold out.
 When the series finale aired, the plot apparently remained unresolved: the Human Instrumentality Project had reached its final phase, but the last two episodes focus entirely on the internal psychology of the characters, leaving deeply unclear what actually happens in the world of the series narratively.
 A feature film was created as a complementary, alternate ending to the original episodes 25 and 26 and released in three stages: first as a preview (Neon Genesis Evangelion: Death & Rebirth), then as the completed alternate ending (The End of Evangelion), then finally as a theatrical revival combining the two into one presentation (Revival of Evangelion).
 On home video, Episodes 21–24 of the television series were eventually re-edited with extended and new scenes to set up the events of the alternate ending.

 The series saw its original English dub premiere in Australia on SBS in 1999.
 The series aired in the United States for the first time English subbed on San Francisco–area PBS member station, superstation KTEH (now KQEH) on March 5, 2000, as part of its Sunday late-prime sci-fi programming line-up.
 The first two episodes saw its nationwide broadcast English dubbed on Cartoon Network as part of its Toonami programming block's Giant Robot Week on February 24–25, 2003; both episodes were heavily edited for content.
 About three years later, the full series aired almost entirely unedited on Cartoon Network's Adult Swim from October 21, 2005, to April 14, 2006.

 Episodes

 Each episode has two titles: one is the original Japanese title, and the second is an English title that was chosen by Japanese studio Gainax itself and appears as an eye catch.
 Most often, the official English title is not a direct translation of the Japanese title.
 For example, the direct translation of the Japanese title of episode 2 is "Unfamiliar Ceilings", but the English title is "The Beast".
 Sometimes, however, the two titles are either similar or exactly the same, as was the case with the first episode "Angel Attack".
-The 2019 Netflix release uses the direct translation of Japanese titles, which are those shown below.
+The 2019 Netflix release uses a direct translation of the Japanese titles, which are those shown below.

 Many tracks on the original soundtracks are named after the English episode names in which they are first used, or vice versa.